DataKinds/datakinds.github.io/_drafts/2020-03-15-modeling-the-coronavirus-outbreak-with-j.md

 _Used with attribution from [https://www.idmod.org/docs/hiv/_images/SEIR-SEIRS.png](https://www.idmod.org/docs/hiv/_images/SEIR-SEIRS.png).
 Copyright 2019, Intellectual Ventures Management, LLC (IVM).
 All rights reserved._

-These states and variables all correspond directly to differential equations which correlate them.
+These states and variables all have differential equations which correlate them.
 There are still few notes to be made, though.
 Firstly, this model doesn't represent mortality in the population due to the disease.
 Because of that, the [basic reproductive rate](https://en.wikipedia.org/wiki/Basic_reproduction_number)<sup>4,7</sup> (that is, the amount of people one person will infect, on average) of the disease is quite simple to calculate: \\(R_0 =  \frac{\beta}{\gamma}\\).

 We're going to complicate things a little bit, though.
 Just looking at disease numbers is boring and unimpactful!
-Instead of analyzing the differential equations, we're going to take a look at an actual simulation which uses those 4 variables.
+Instead of analyzing the differential equations, we're going to take a look at an actual discrete time simulation which uses those 4 variables.
 But first, we have to figure out what those variables should be.

 Let's take our "unit of time" to be one day.
 Here's some of the information that we have for the virus: